 Sunnyvale has experienced long-term growth in population and households, consistent with regional trends, and is projected to continue to grow over the foreseeable future.
 As of 2018, the DOF estimated that Sunnyvale had a population of 153,389, approximately 5.6 percent of the population in the Two-County Subregion.
 The City's population grew slightly faster than the population in Two-County Subregion between 2000 and 2018, increasing by 16 percent while the Subregion experienced a 14 percent increase.
-Over the same period, the number of households in Sunnyvale increased by eight percent while the number of households in the Two-County Subregion increased by 11 percent.
+Over the same period, the number of households in Sunnyvale increased by eight percent while the number of households in Sunnyvale increased by 11 percent.
 Projections from the Association of Bay Area Governments (ABAG) anticipate that both the City and the region will continue to grow over the next two decades, with a projected population increase of 48 percent in Sunnyvale and 24 percent in the Two-County subregion between 2020 and 2040.
-Table 1 shows population and household estimates for Sunnyvale and the Two-County Subregion between 2000 and 2018, as well as projected population and household growth in both geographic areas through 2040.
+Table 1 shows population and household estimates for Sunnyvale and the Two-County Subregion between 2020 and 2040.